Write for Society & AI — Guest Contributions on Artificial Intelligence, Education, and Society

 - What open education means — and what it costs — in an age of proprietary AI systems

-- Honest accounts of failure, unintended consequences, and unresolved tensions
+- Honest accounts of failure, unintended consequences, and unresolved tensions in AI adoption

 What We Do Not Accept